tomkat-cr/tomkat-cr/README.md

 This application was built using:

 - Frontend
-  - React 17, Formik, Bootstrap
+  - ReactJS, Formik, Bootstrap
-  - Express
-  - <b>GCE (*)</b>
+  - <b>Generic Suite (*)</b>

 - Backend
-  - Python 3, Flask, JWT
+  - Python 3
+  - LangChain
+  - OpenAI
+  - Flask/Chalice/FastAPI
   - MongoDB Atlas, AWS DynamoDb
+  - AWS Lambda Functions, AWS S3
+  - Gunicorn/Uvicorn
-  - Gunicorn
+  - JWT

 - DevOps
-  - AWS/Vercel/Heroku
+  - AWS SAM and CloudFormation
   - Kubernetes, Docker
-  - Gitlab CI/CD, Github
+  - Github
-  - Jfrog
   - Linux, Bash

 - Mobile (about to come)
   - Flutter

-(*) The <b>Generic CRUD Editor [GCE]</b> is a React component to help develop back-office apps faster.
+(*) The <b>Generic Suite</b> is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.
 By having a core Create-Read-Update-Delete code that can be parametrized & extended, there's no need to rewrite code for each table editor.
 I did before in other programming languages over the years, like Microsoft ASP in the early y20k.
-The intention is to transform it into an NPM package.
+It also includes a generic menu and endpoints builder.

-The Backend can use DynamoDb or MongoDB as the persistent storage, and some software design patterns have been used there (factory method, facade, iterator, template method, decorator).
+The backend can use DynamoDb or MongoDB as the persistent storage, and some software design patterns have been used there (factory method, facade, iterator, template method, decorator).
 The most remarkable thing about it was to implement DynamoDb access by a MongoDB-styled syntax.

 🔗 Link to the live <a href="http://app-staging.fynapp.com" target="_blank">Demo</a>